Dharaneeswaran-21/Restaurant-Orders-ANALYSIS-IN-SQL/README.md

 # Restaurant-Orders-ANALYSIS-IN-SQL

-One of the SQL projects in Maven analytics for SQL
+One of the SQL projects in Maven analytics

 Description: -
 Analyze order data to identify the most and least popular menu items and types of cuisine